The Hanseatic city of Elburg and its sights

 That has to be in your suitcase for your visit to the Hanseatic city of Elburg

 - Comfortable Shoes, because in Elburg you will mainly be on foot.
 The old town is pedestrianized and there is a lot of cobblestone streets.

 - If you are planning an elegant evening in one of the city's restaurants, then you should comfortable pumps .

-- A backpack, in which you can store all the utensils for a day, is practical
+- The backpack, in which you can store all the utensils for a day, is practical

 Lunch at Aan de Gracht

-Our city stroll makes you hungry.
-Therefore, lunch at Aan de Gracht (Map ) is perfect.
-Just in time before a heavy summer shower, we enjoy our lunch break.
-As always, I want to try what is typical of the local cuisine and order a smoked eel sandwich.
-If you like smoked fish, you will love it.
-Or do you prefer a tomato soup like Petar did?
+A stroll through town makes you hungry.
+So our lunch at Aan de Gracht suits us perfectly.
+In good time during a heavy summer shower, we enjoy our lunch break even more.
+As always, I am curious about what is typical of the cuisine of the region and try a sandwich with smoked eel.
+Those who like smoked fish will love this one.
+Or do you fancy a tomato soup like Petar?

 Conclusion: take your time to visit the Hanseatic city of Elburg

-KLM and Lufthansa fly to Amsterdam.
-It's best to take a car from there, because this is the only way to be flexible enough to get to know the localities of the region better.
+Book yours here Arrival by plane, bus or train*.
+KLM and Lufthansa will follow Amsterdam.
+From there, it's best to take a car, because that's the only way you're flexible enough to get to know the localities in the region better.

 Camping in the Hanseatic city of Elburg